Winter Fun List: 30 Fun Things to Do With Westchester Kids This Winter

-Stave off cabin fever this season with this ultimate guide to winter fun.
-We've found 30 fun ways to spend the cold winter days.
-Though indoor options are limited, there are plenty of ways for Westchester and Hudson Valley families to keep kids active and entertained all season long.
+Stave off cabin fever this season with this ultimate guide to winter fun in Westchester and Hudson Valley We've discovered 30 fun ways to spend the cold winter days and to keep kids active and entertained all winter long.

 Whether you're looking for winter sports, weekend getaways, workshops, nature programs, or indoor activities with limited capacity, we’ve got you covered.
-Consider trying a winter sport like snow tubing or skiing, get hands-on in a makerspace, whip up your own hot chocolate bombs, and maybe find a new passion.
+Consider trying a winter sport like snow tubing or skiing, get hands-on in a maker space, whip up your own hot chocolate bombs, or maybe find a new passion.

 Be sure to sign up for our newsletters to get picks like these delivered to your inbox.